 millennials’ self acceptance is messing up the beauty industry

-Bad news big business: we're not interested in anti-ageing products anymore.
+Bad news big business: we're not interested in anti-aging products anymore.

-Apparently amid all this soul searching, we've abandoned our parent's love of anti ageing products.
-Karen Grant the global beauty industry analyst at The NPD Group told WWD that "For the last 10 years, it's been lines, wrinkles, lines, wrinkles" but last year the sale of age-specialist products declined or the first time in years.
+Apparently amid all this soul searching, we've abandoned our parents' love of anti aging products.
+Karen Grant -- the global beauty industry analyst at The NPD Group -- told WWD that "For the last 10 years, it's been lines, wrinkles, lines, wrinkles," but last year the sale of age-specialist products declined or the first time in years.

-The drop is caused by a couple of things: firstly as a growing and active consumer market millennials are not massively in need of anti-ageing products, but we also don't really care that much.
+The drop is caused by a couple of things: firstly, as a growing and active consumer market, millennials are not massively in need of anti-aging products, but we also don't really care that much.
 "It's less about giving up and more about embracing who you are and what you are and how you look, and not feeling like you have to fit any mould," continues Karen.

-Hey, we might not totally be ready to embrace barefaced beauty -- and why would you when they've come so far with eyebrow gel -- but at least we're not as scared of ageing as our parents.
+Hey, we might not totally be ready to embrace barefaced beauty -- and why would we when they've come so far with eyebrow gel -- but at least we're not as scared of aging as our parents.